Veit21/ChemNetwork/README.md

 - generative modeling with (so far) a minimal working implementation

 > [!NOTE]
 > Disclaimer: The frontend, especially the styling in the UI, was created with the help of generative AI.
-Since the main goal of this project is to learn the backend and ML stack, frontend work remains secondary and is mainly used for lightweight testing and demonstration.
+Since the main goal of this project is to learn the backend and ML stack, frontend work remains secondary and is mainly used for demonstration.

 ## Current Model